 Until we can get back to direct primary first-hand personal intimate contemplative mystical ecstatic experience of God in the lives of each and every human being, then God will increasingly become an abstract distant concept instead of a Living immanent reality.

 An addition to the BHT, from when Jesus criticized the religious authorities of his day.

-An addition to the BHT, about the many hypocritical problems with religious authorities.
-(The painting above is by James Tissot (1836-1902), “Woe unto You, Scribes and Pharisees,” Brooklyn Museum.)
+An addition to the BHT, about the problems with religious authorities.

-An addition to the BHT, about whether only one person may be a prophet who prophecies, or if many people may be, at the same time.
+An addition to the BHT, about whether only one man may be a prophet, or if many people may be, at the same time.

 President Joseph Fielding Smith, as President of the Quorum of the Twelve Apostles who later became the tenth President and "Prophet, Seer, and Revelator" of the LDS Church, wrote the following that was published in 1954: "IF EVOLUTION IS TRUE, THE CHURCH IS FALSE."